 While it wasn’t as nearly organized and comprehensive and customizable as this worksheet, I made myself an awkward seed sowing schedule to follow last year.

-I love the clean design, that it’s straight forward & easy to understand- not all boggled & jumbled with a million different columns and boxes and colors.
+I love the clean design, that it’s straightforward & easy to understand- not all boggled & jumbled with a million different columns and boxes and colors.
 If the seed shouldn’t be started indoors (or outdoors), that is indicated by having that option blocked out.

 I printed out my new, custom calendar and placed it in the back of my Seed Packet Organization Box so it’s right where I need it when I need it.
 I also added a copy to my Homesteading Binder so that I could make notes in my Month-At-A-Glance page.

 Having one less thing to do in preparation for spring next year makes me very happy!
-So does having a custom, calculating chart that is easy to use and simple to understand with a quick glance!
+So does having a custom, calculating chart that is easy to use and simple to understand at a quick glance!

 So tell me.
 When do you get to start planting your seeds?